Let us take your on a journey in art and education.

 technical skills using a variety of media.
 Makers in this program are

-encouraged to advance to our AFI program as they grow their artistic
+encouraged to advance to our Advanced Fine Arts program as they grow their artistic

 Come in and host your child’s next birthday party with us,